JSKitty/better-electron-installer-debian/README.md

 ### Command-Line

-If you want to run `electron-installer-debian` straight from the command-line, install the package globally:
+If you want to run `better-electron-installer-debian` straight from the command-line, install the package globally:

 ```
 $ npm install -g electron-installer-debian